babblevoice/projectrtp/README.md

 This will build the executable and also generate some UK sounds.

 There is also a debug target which includes debug symbols.

+## RPM

+In the root directory there is buildrpm script which will build an RPM of application.
+This needs running if you want to build a docker image with projectrtp in it.

+## Docker/Podman

+The buildah directory contains 2 scripts and a readme.md.
+Refer to that doc to build a docker image.
+It actually uses podman to do the work.

 ## Codecs